 Student : Teacher

-The Springstone School is an independent, non profit, Middle School and Community High School that serves students with Autism 1, Non-verbal Learning Disability, Attention Deficit Disorder, Attention Deficit Hyperactivity Disorder, and other Executive Functioning challenges.
+The Springstone School is an independent, non profit, Middle School and Community High School that serves students with Autism Spectrum Disorder Level 1, Non-verbal Learning Disability, Attention Deficit Disorder, Attention Deficit Hyperactivity Disorder, and other Executive Functioning challenges.
 We provide a serene environment nestled in the city of Lafayette.

 We serve students from the entire Bay Area who are placed either privately, or through a district referral via the IEP process.

 We have the following goals for all our students:

 The Springstone Middle School is the first middle school in the nation to exclusively address the unique challenges students with Autism 1, and other associated diagnoses, often have in the typical classroom setting without having to do a typical pull out model that often leads to increased disconnection with peers and group.
 The goal was to embed services in classes to prepare them to be independent thinkers and doers that engage in their community facilitated by school support/structure, to increase peer relationships, and work on independent living skills.
 The Springstone Community High School then grew by popular demand to expand our program to include grades 6th through 12th and continued this goal and an increased and streamlined focus for post high school success.